jdreaver/kernel-dev/modules/mykernfs/README.md

 # `mykernfs`, a kernel module implementing an psuedo-filesystem using `kernfs`

+(**NOTE:** The kernel doesn't actually export the necessary `kernfs` modules, so I'll have to move this to an in-tree filesystem and record what I do on a branch.)

 This kernel module is a followup to [`myfs`](../myfs) and [`mydebugfs`](../mydebugfs).
 It uses `kernfs` to build a toy pseudo-filesystem.

 ## Usage